thierrymoudiki/thierrymoudiki.github.io/_posts/2022-11-02-forecasting-api.md

 ```

-If you want to translate these commands from `curl` to your favorite programming language (Python, JavaScript, PHP, R, Go, C#, Ruby, Rust, Elixir, Java, MATLAB, Dart, CFML, Ansible URI, Strest), you can simply use the following website: https://curlconverter.com/.
-Of course, it's important to <u>[choose a better password](https://www.lifewire.com/strong-password-examples-2483118)</u>!
+If you want to translate these commands from `curl` to your favorite programming language (Python, JavaScript, PHP, R, Go, C#, Ruby, Rust, Elixir, Java, MATLAB, Dart, CFML, Ansible URI, Strest), you can simply use the following website: [https://curlconverter.com/](https://curlconverter.com/).
+Of course, it's important to [choose a better password](https://www.lifewire.com/strong-password-examples-2483118)!

 **Using  Python**